thestormforge/self-guided-workshop/Java/module02/README.md

 Use `kubectl` to retrieve all the key kubernetes objects associated with Pet Clinic

-    ❯ kubectl -n examples get all
+    ❯ kubectl -n pet-clinic get all
     NAME                              READY   STATUS    RESTARTS   AGE
     pod/pet-clinic-76495cfb55-g6bbk   1/1     Running   0          74s